puppetlabs/pxp-agent/README.md

 The default TTL value is "14d" (14 days).
 Specifying a 0, with any of the above suffixes, will disable the purge functionality.
-Note that the purge will take place when pxp-agent starts and will be repeated at each 1.2*TTL interval.
+Note that the purge will take place when pxp-agent starts and will be repeated every hour or TTL, whichever is shorter.

 **task-cache-dir (optional)**